U.S. Route 44: New York

 US 44 begins at an intersection with US 209 and NY 55 west of the hamlet of Kerhonkson in the town of Wawarsing in Ulster County.
 NY 55, concurrent with US 209 southwest of this point, turns east onto US 44, forming an overlap as the two routes proceed eastward across Ulster County.
 Midway between Kerhonkson and Gardiner and just north of NY 299, US 44 and NY 55 traverse a hairpin turn made necessary by the surrounding Shawangunk Ridge.

-Farther east, the road passes through the hamlets of Gardiner and Clintondale, and meets US 9W in the hamlet of Highland.
 Just inside of Gardiner, the highway passes through Minnewaska State Park, a large state park in the Hudson Valley.

+Farther east, the road passes through the hamlets of Clintondale and Modena where it crosses NY 32, and then meets US 9W in the hamlet of Highland.
 US 44 and NY 55 join US 9W for roughly a half-mile southward along the western bank of the Hudson River before separating at a trumpet interchange south of Highland.
 One mile east of US 9W, US 44 and NY 55 cross the Hudson on the Mid-Hudson Bridge.

 On the opposite bank in Dutchess County, US 44 and NY 55 enter the city of Poughkeepsie.
 In the downtown area, US 44 and NY 55 connect with US 9 by way of an interchange before splitting into a pair of parallel one-way streets.
 At the eastern end of the parallel roadways in Arlington, just outside Poughkeepsie, US 44 and NY 55 split upon meeting Main Street at an interchange.
 NY 55 continues southeast through the junction as Manchester Road; US 44, however, joins Main Street to the northeast along what becomes the Dutchess Turnpike.
 West of the interchange, state maintenance continues along Main Street for an additional 0.19 mi to County Route 38 (CR 38, named Fairmont Avenue).
 This segment of Main Street is designated as NY 983W, an unsigned reference route.
 Past CR 38, Main Street becomes CR 114.